fabianmagrini/react-typescript-samples/README.md

 - Monorepo structure with npm workspaces
 - Express server serving microfrontend bundles and shared context

+### React Version Bridge Microfrontend
+Located in the `react-version-bridge` directory, this sample demonstrates:
+- React version isolation with React 18 and React 19 coexistence
+- Two dependency sharing patterns: Singleton and Web Components Bridge
+- Module Federation implementation for microfrontend architecture
+- Production-ready implementation with comprehensive test coverage (49/49 tests passing)
+- Web Components bridge for complete React version isolation at the DOM boundary

 ## Getting Started

 Each sample is a self-contained React application.
 To run any sample: